What is Management by Objectives? Here’s all you need to know

 4. Communication and collaboration: MBO promotes open communication and collaboration, fostering teamwork, knowledge sharing, and synergy across departments.

-5. Adaptability to change: MBO allows organizations to adapt goals and strategies in response to changing market conditions, ensuring agility and responsiveness.
+5. Adaptability to change: Finally, MBO allows organizations to adapt goals and strategies in response to changing market conditions, ensuring agility and responsiveness.

-Challenges and Considerations of Management by Objectives:
+Challenges of Management by Objectives:

 3. Goal displacement or tunnel vision: Employees may prioritize individual goals over organizational success, highlighting the need for alignment and a holistic approach to goal achievement.